Ramadan Tips for Everyone

 Ramadan is a month of blessing, and it does require a lot of changes.
 Everything from your diet to your sleeping pattern changes.
 It can be a bit difficult to adjust at first.
-To help you out, here are a variety of Ramadan tips that will help you with every aspect of this holy month.
+To help you out, here is a variety of Ramadan tips for health, weight loss, fasting, diet and daily tips that will help you with every aspect of this holy month.

 - Fast a couple of days in the last month of Shaaban.
-Some people fast two times weekly (Mondays and Thursdays), as was the practice of the Prophet Mohammed (PBUH).
-This can help your body adapt in advance, rendering it better for fasting.
+Some people fast two times weekly (Mondays and Thursdays), as was the practice of the Prophet Mohammed (Peace Be Upon Him).
+This can help your body adapt in advance, rendering it better for Ramadan fasting.

 - Adjust your work and sleep to get enough time to heal.
 Awakening in the center of the night time for suhoor can be challenging with work the very next day.
-Try and rest earlier to be able to get a good four to five hours of sleep in the first part of the night and a few after the ‘Fajar’ prayer.
+Try and rest earlier to be able to get a good four to five hours of sleep in the first part of the night and a few after the dawn (Fajr prayer).

-- In this particular hot May-June weather, it is easy to get dehydrated in heat throughout the day.
+- In this particular hot April/May weather, it is easy to get dehydrated in heat throughout the day.
 Stay cool with light clothing and perhaps a cap or hat to limit sunlight.

 - Gargle and use a mouthwash to keep your breath fresh.
 You can even use Miswak regularly as it can help cleanse one’s teeth and controls mouth odor.

-- Remember to share your food with those around you.
+- Remember to share your food with people around you.
 It really is considered a blessing to give food to other people who fast and the less lucky.
-It will create and deepen a human relationship and can enhance the sense of brotherhood.
+It will create and deepen a human relationship and can enhance the sense of Muslim brotherhood.

 - Do awaken for ‘Suhoor,’ the first meal of the day, as suggested when fasting.
 Both metabolism and your stomach capacity will improve in a few days.

 - A balanced diet is most beneficial; however, a good mixture of fiber and health proteins is vital.
 Fibers and good fatty acids keep one satisfied and also allow a slow continual release of energy.
 Consider walnuts and avocados.
-Portions of greens fruit and veggies should also be included.
+Portions of greens fruit and veggies are also good for nutrition.

-- Always start your iftar with a date.
-This is actually the Sunnat way and also helps give a good kick to your metabolism after having nothing to eat for the complete day.
+- Always start your Iftar with a date.
+This is actually the Sunnah way and has lots of benefits.
+It helps give a good kick to your metabolism after having nothing to eat for the complete day.

 - Avoid foods that are too spicy or salty, and take in more vegetables & fruits to keep your digestive system working at its ideal.